olebole/irafdoc/doc/kpnocoude.identify.rst

   with the additional features found from the coordinate list marked.
   </p>
   <p>
-  A minimum of two features must be defined for the <tt>'l'</tt> key algorithm to work.
+  A minimum of two features must be defined for the <span style="font-family: monospace;">'l'</span> key algorithm to work.
 However, three or more features are preferable to determine changes in the dispersion as a function of position.
   </p>
   <p>
-  The <tt>'f'</tt> key fits a function of the pixel coordinates to the user coordinates.
+  The <span style="font-family: monospace;">'f'</span> key fits a function of the pixel coordinates to the user coordinates.
 The type of function, order and other fitting parameters are initially set with the parameters <i>function, order, sample, niterate, low_reject, high_reject</i> and <i>grow</i>..
 The value of the